Journey to the Center of the Earth (2008 theatrical film): Plot

-Then Hannah and Trevor discover Max's dead body and bury him.
+Hannah and Trevor discover Max's dead body and bury him.
 Trevor reads a message from Max's journal that was written on Sean's 3rd birthday (8.14.97).
 He continues to read from Max's journal until he realizes from his notes that they must quickly leave, as the temperature is steadily rising.

 Trevor figures out they must find a geyser that can send them to the surface.
 They must do this within 48 hours or all of the water to create the geyser will be gone.
 They also realise they must get out before the temperature rises above 135 degrees.
 They build a raft to cross the underground ocean.

-However, during a storm, the adults become separated from Sean.
+However, during a storm, Hannah and Trevor get separated from Sean after they are attacked by a school of piranhas and Sean gets dragged off by a strong wind.
 Sean's guide is now a little glowing bird who has been present since the trio entered the Earth's center, and it leads him towards the river.
 However, he encounters an albino Giganotosaurus, and Trevor – who has been desperately searching for him – saves him.
-When they arrive at the geyser it is all dried up.
+When they arrive at the geyser, it is all dried up.
 All the water is on the other side of the walls.

-Trevor uses a flare to ignite the magnesium in the wall to causes a geyser to shoot them through Mount Vesuvius in Italy.
+Trevor uses a flare to ignite the magnesium in the wall to cause a geyser to shoot them through Mount Vesuvius in Italy.
 When they damage the vineyard of an Italian man, Sean gives him a diamond that he had found earlier.
 Trevor sees that he has many more in his backpack and he uses them to fund his brother's laboratory.
 Throughout the adventure, Hannah and Trevor gradually become so attached to each other that they share a kiss.

-On the final day of Sean's visit with Trevor (and now Hannah), as he is leaving their new home, (which was purchased with some of the diamonds Sean took from the tube), Trevor hands Sean a book titled "Atlantis".
-This suggesting they could maybe hang out at Sean's during Christmas break.
+On the final day of Sean's visit with Trevor (and now Hannah), as he is leaving their new home, (which was purchased with some of the diamonds Sean took from the tube), Trevor hands Sean a book titled "Atlantis" and suggests that they could hang out at Sean's during Christmas break.
 The glowing bird, also smuggled out by Sean in attempt to keep it as a pet, flies off.